Mjz86/c_colon/README.md

     contains reletive offsets to the paths, the pointer points to the first return offset( granteed as zero), the catching offsets are accessible via  negative indexes to the table.
   `{...(-n)th_catching_return_offset, nth_retuen_path_offset....}`.

 ---
+the symbol table and dynamic loader: any c colon symbol with dllimport or dllexport qualifier has its cryptographic 256 bit hash stored in the binary, this is for dynamic linking and the dynamic loader to be able to load the dll.

+- c colon symbols are *not* interpositioned :
+0. we do not want the overhead of the global offset table(GOT) by deafult, as it takes a toll on all calls from shared libraries even thoes thar are never interpositioned (see the shared libraries cppcon video).
+1.  it has an uneasy coexistence with the c colon odr.
+2. it is rarely used and can be mimicked by a macanism like cxx `set_terminate`.
+3. GOT being writable during the execution of the program is a security  problem because of being able to change the common functions to do something malicious( glaring attack surface).
+4. we do not want the overhrad of the procedural lookup table by deafult.

+- c colon sym

+---